Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 2 1- pound T Bone Steaks

-- sea salt and fresh cracked pepper to taste
+- coarse salt and freshly cracked pepper to taste

 - Preheat the grill to high heat, 450° to 550°.

-- Steak: Coat the steak in the remaining 2 tablespoons of olive oil on all sides and season the steak on all sides with salt and pepper and place on a very hot grill (450° to 550°).
+- Steak: Coat the steak in the remaining 2 tablespoons of olive oil on all sides and season the steak on all sides with salt and pepper, and place on a very hot grill (450° to 550°).